 The role of personal branding cannot be underestimated and you should take it seriously because this long-term game will definitely bring results to your business growth.

-The fitness industry includes people and organizations that are focused on sports, wellness, health, and maintenance of the body.
+The fitness industry includes people and organizations focused on sports, wellness, health, and body care.
 It combines the following members of the fitness industry: gyms, fitness centers, personal trainers, sporting goods (food and clothes), different sports clubs, and fitness memberships.
 The key goal of the fitness industry is to make a profit while promoting health and sport, and helping people to keep their bodies in good shape.

 If you have no idea how to name your fitness business, you can use a special business name generator service, like Namelix.
 It is free and easy to use.